redlibrarian/redlibrarian.github.io/_posts/2019-03-20-intellectual-freedom-positive-or-negative.markdown

 >Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.

-This article conflation what are sometimes thought of as two separate rights: intellectual freedom per se, and freedom of expression.
+This article conflates what are sometimes thought of as two separate rights: intellectual freedom per se, and freedom of expression.
 It also suggests that opinions can somehow be held "without interference" (is education interference?), and that the only